pschool-in/curriculum/content/grammar/sentence/sentence-passage.md

 <b>It</b> is raining.<br>
 <b>I</b> like dogs.`
           },
-          `Subjects can be made up of more than one words too.`, {
+          `Subjects can be made up of more than one word too.`, {
             type: 'html',
             text: `eg: <br>